okeeffed/cheat-sheets/GraphQL/GraphQL.md

 `;
 ```

-Second, we can use a GraphQL helper like `export default graphql(mutation)(SongCreate);` - however, when we wrap a mutation, it forms a mutate function as part of this.props.
+Second, we can use a GraphQL helper like `export default graphql(mutation)(SongCreate);` - however, when we wrap a mutation, it forms a mutate function as part of this.props under `mutate`.